ARYA

 Problem

 Combining the research and data, I identified 3 different archetypes of parents-to-be facing different challenges at different stages of the pregnancy journey- Lack of Awareness, Lack of Support and High Friction Journey.
-This revealed a broader service gap of very low awareness and very little support exists around Shared Parental Leave (SPL) within the antenatal journey to help parents navigate the transition to parenthood in terms of reflecting on long-term family dynamics, financial planning, and gender equality.
+This helped discover a broader service gap of very low awareness and very little support exists around Shared Parental Leave (SPL) within the antenatal journey to help parents navigate the transition to parenthood in terms of reflecting on long-term family dynamics, financial planning, and gender equality.

 Combining the research and data, I identified 3 different archetypes of parents-to-be facing different challenges at different stages of the pregnancy journey- Lack of Awareness, Lack of Support and High Friction Journey.
-This revealed a broader service gap of very low awareness and very little support exists around Shared Parental Leave (SPL) within the antenatal journey to help parents navigate the transition to parenthood in terms of reflecting on long-term family dynamics, financial planning, and gender equality.
+This helped discover a broader service gap of very low awareness and very little support exists around Shared Parental Leave (SPL) within the antenatal journey to help parents navigate the transition to parenthood in terms of reflecting on long-term family dynamics, financial planning, and gender equality.

 Combining the research and data, I identified 3 different archetypes of parents-to-be facing different challenges at different stages of the pregnancy journey- Lack of Awareness, Lack of Support and High Friction Journey.
-This revealed a broader service gap of very low awareness and very little support exists around Shared Parental Leave (SPL) within the antenatal journey to help parents navigate the transition to parenthood in terms of reflecting on long-term family dynamics, financial planning, and gender equality.
+This helped discover a broader service gap of very low awareness and very little support exists around Shared Parental Leave (SPL) within the antenatal journey to help parents navigate the transition to parenthood in terms of reflecting on long-term family dynamics, financial planning, and gender equality.

 Parents-to-be need to navigate these key steps illustrated below to take Shared Parental Leave.
 It’s an uphill journey through a complex and administratively challenging process which highlights why uptake remains low.